achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 It's normal to have a back-end on your website for your forms to be functional.
 Say no More!

- [Netlify](https://www.netlify.com/)  offers hosting to static websites and serverless technologies, and it comes with super great feature including form handling, yes without a back-end.
+ [Netlify](https://www.netlify.com/)  offers hosting to static websites and serverless technologies, and it comes with super great features including form handling without a back-end.

 Let's build a form with Netlify: